Car Insurance Billing and Payment: How It Works and Your Options

 Monthly 12 payments spread across the year Those who need to spread costs over time

 Paying your full premium upfront is almost always the cheapest option overall.
-Insurers like American Family, Progressive, and State Farm offer pay-in-full discounts of up to 20%, which can translate to hundreds of dollars in savings on your annual policy.
+Insurers like State Farm and Progressive offer pay-in-full discounts ranging from 5% to 20%, which can translate to meaningful savings annually.
+With average full coverage premiums running between $2,144 and $2,638 per year in 2025–2026 depending on the source, even a modest discount adds up fast.
 On the flip side, monthly installment plans make coverage accessible when cash is tight — but they come at a cost.

 Pay in Full